 Inspired by my Norwegian roots, the Oseberg Cradle coffin moves away from the convention of a box, offering a safe, strong cradle with a thick, multilayered cocoon of pure English organic wool felt.
 I make the wool shroud and hemp handles.
 These have a wooden insert, with soft felt covering, so that carrying is easy on the hands.
-Local coffin maker, Andrew Vaccari, makes the cradle of 2″ reclaimed timber (base) with slatted sides.
+Local coffin maker, Andrew Vaccari, makes the cradle from local, sustainable timber.
 We’ve designed this alternative coffin for cremation as well as burial, and it carries the FFMA – certification which ensures it’s strength and suitability.

 I have chosen hemp to bear the weight as it is the most ecological and versatile plant fibre grown on the planet.
 My wool is sourced from organic farms that I visit.
 Further information about wool as a sustainable fibre here: Grazing animals and industrial livestock.